 Business Central and Power BI

-Getting insights into your Business Central data is easy with Power BI - a data visualization system from Microsoft.
+Getting insights into your Business Central data is easy with Power BI - a data visualisation system from Microsoft.
 Power BI retrieves Business Central data allowing you to build dashboards and reports based on that data.
 Power BI provides a flexible alternative to reports built in Business Central, enabling you drill down and customise the visualisation, and even merge data from different companies in Business Central.
 Some Power BI reports can also be embedded in Business Central and viewed without leaving the system.
 More complex dashboards are better experienced from the Power BI web site.

 What you can do with Power BI and Business Central

 There are various features for working with Business Central and Power BI.
 Some things you can do from Power BI, while other things are done from Business Central.
 Also, some features are only available with Business Central online, not on-premises.
 The following table gives you an overview.

 |View Business Central data in Power BI||You can view your data from Business Central in reports in Power BI.
 Business Central online includes some predefined Power BI reports.
 Or your organisation might have made some custom reports available to you.||See...|

 |View Power BI reports in the Business Central client.||Power BI reports that display Business Central data can be embedded directly in parts Business Central pages.
 You can switch the part to display any report that is made available to you.||*||See....|

 |Create reports and dashboards in Power BI that display Business Central data.||Use Power BI Desktop to create your own reports and dashboards.
 You can publish the reports to your own Power BI Service or share them with others within your organisation.||See...|

 |Business Central apps in Power BI||Business Central publishes three apps for Power BI on Microsoft AppSource.
 These apps create detailed reports and dashboards in your Power BI service for viewing Business Central data.
 Available apps include: